-The Funds (apart from the Thematic Managed Fund) invest into third party underlying funds (via certain wholesale funds managed by us).
-The underlying fund managers will charge additional management fees for investing the Scheme's money and may change the fees they charge from time to time.
+We may use third party managers to manage assets for us either directly or through underlying funds.
+The Underlying fund managers will charge additional management fees for investing the Scheme's money and may change the fees they charge from time to time.
 These fees, along with any performance fees charged by the underlying funds, will affect the value of the Funds' investments, and will be reflected in the relevant Fund's unit price.

-The estimated underlying funds' management fees, performance fees and administration charges incurred by our underlying funds (plus the estimate of Supervisor fees) for the Funds are available on our Website at generatewealth.co.nz/managed-funds/fees.
+The estimated underlying funds' management fees and performance fees incurred by our underlying funds and charged to the Funds are available at generatewealth.co.nz/managed-funds/fees.